PrisisForks/phpunit/src/Printer/README.md

     <printer show_error_on="end"/>
 ```

-To print the error after a failed test use `show_error_on="test"`, default is to print the errors after the test runner finished.
+To print the error after a failed test use `show_error_on="test"`, the default is to print the errors after the test runner finished.

 > Note: the printer supports all PHPUnit stopOn... settings.